Vis4Sense/student-projects/2024-2025/readme.md

 - baseline: buy and hold
 - strategy 1:
    - when there is a positive anomaly, put all the fund into that
    - sell all the coin if there is a negative anomaly

+For trading, coin universe, compare:
+- baseline: buy and hold, equal percentage of all the coins, i.e., 20% each if there are five coins?
+- strategy 1:
+   - when there is a positive anomaly, put all the fund into that coin
+   - sell all the coin if there is a negative anomaly

 # To Do